PyWPS/pywps-workshop/02-Process.md

 Can you identify the status URL in the response document?
 Use it to track down execution status and get the results.

-*NOTE:* We need to inficate that the layer data input is a link to a content (@xlink:href), The ***server running*** pywps will fetch the content of the request and feed it to the processes.
-Passing inputs by reference is extremelly usefull for inputs that are big and stored remotely
+*NOTE:* We need to indicate, that the layer data input is a link to a content (@xlink:href), The ***server running*** PyWPS will fetch the content of the request and feed it to the processes.
+Passing inputs by reference is extremely useful for inputs that are big and stored remotely

 ### 2.4 Final tip